Maricopa County community service agencies.

 Access Points are regional churches and other faith based organizations that provide employment services.
 They all work closely with Maricopa Workforce Connection.
 Assistance provides includes Referral to One-Stop system, Job search assistance, Resume review and development and access to job postings.

 Resume instruction workshops are offered.
 Examples of topics covered include how to format and develop an effective resume, how to formulate professional accomplishment statements, how to use a resume, and resume Do's and Don'ts.
 Also get instruction on software programs such as Microsoft Word.
+There are also tips on interviewing properly as well as other job type services.

 The Teen Leadership Experience will provide students and teenagers with information on local government operations.
 They can participate in activities, workshops and volunteer opportunities.
 The goal is to develop leadership abilities and help them work towards future interests and careers.